null-machine/limbus-company-roll-analyzer/index.md

 High-end rolls translate to insane clashes and acceptable damage.
 The haste from S2 also gives her great pulling power, allowing her to force threatening skills to clash with her reliable S2 or pseudo-ego S3.
 This synergy makes her an extremely competent fighter.
 Having an evade doesn't hurt either.
 She actually has better clashes than N Faust and G Gregor, but not quite as much damage or agency.

-Besides the standard miserable S1, her stagger thresholds are also remarkably high.
+Besides the standard miserable S1, her stagger thresholds are also remarkably poor.
 This should not be a problem in most cases, especially in teams that are capable of healing her back up past the threshold, but it does make her feel somewhat glassy.
 The effects in her kit are generally kind of dysfunctional as well, but to use that as an argument against her would be doing her performance disservice.

 ---